CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 ```text
 a-put zebrafish/
 ```
-In the end of the upload process the command reports:
+At the end of the upload process, the command reports:
 ```text
 -------------------------------------------------------------------------------
 8 files from zebrafish uploaded to bucket kkayttaj-2001659-taito-WRKDIR in Allas as one compressed file: